-To mark Essex 2020: A year of Science & Creativity, Essex Book Festival is working with its partners and friends to create a giant snake of bunting.
+To mark Essex 2020: A year of Science & Creativity, Essex Book Festival worked with its partners and friends to create a giant snake of bunting.

 Why?
-The bunting will form part of our Manifesto For Essex: a countywide project that offers children and young people a creative platform to express their thoughts and feelings about Climate Change.
+The bunting then formed part of our Manifesto For Essex: a countywide project that offers children and young people a creative platform to express their thoughts and feelings about Climate Change.

 Escaping Climate Change Day

-12pm-4pm 6th March, Hex Building, University of Essex, Colchester
+6th March, Hex Building, University of Essex, Colchester.

-A special Escaping Climate Change Day open to students and the wider public involving a Climate Change long table discussion, ‘hot spot’ presentations, artist workshops, and vegan ‘tasters’; a Clothes Swish, a Save the Planet pledge board etc. Participants include Festival patron writer and performer AL Kennedy, author and activist Monique Roffey (founder of Writers Rebel), and Arctic Circle artist Beatrice Von Preussen.
+A special Escaping Climate Change Day open to students and the wider public involving a Climate Change long table discussion, ‘hot spot’ presentations, artist workshops, and vegan ‘tasters’; a Clothes Swish, a Save the Planet pledge board etc. Participants included Festival patron writer and performer AL Kennedy, author and activist Cath Drake (Writers Rebel), and sound artist Lily Hunter-Green.

-Our Tree-Mend-Us Day will be led Chelmsford Ideas Hub in partnership with EBF and Chelmsford Theatres.
-Expect films, workshops, performances, tree walks, storytelling, sewing, seedling planting, tree bark rubbing, and an ‘Under the Microscope’ digital art workshop.
+Our Tree-Mend-Us Day was led by Chelmsford Ideas Hub in partnership with Essex Book Festival and Chelmsford Theatres.
+Activities included a screening of The Lorax, nature craft workshops, performances, tree walks, storytelling, sewing, seedling planting, tree bark rubbing, and an ‘Under the Microscope’ digital art workshop.